-We enjoyed an adults-only overnight on our first stay, but there is plenty of family fun too, and we saw several larger groups including multi-generational families, and a group of bridesmaids with matching shirts.
+We enjoyed an adults-only overnight on our first stay at National Harbor, but there is plenty of family fun too.
+We saw several larger groups too, including multi-generational families and a group of bridesmaids with matching shirts.

 Fun Things to Do at National Harbor

 Ride the Capital Wheel

 Okay, this was at the top of our list because that big, lovely, colorful wheel has been calling to us since it opened in 2014.
-After checking in to our hotel, we headed straight to the wheel for a ride.
-The only dilemma was whether to ride in the daytime when we could see more, or at night when the festive lights of the wheel, and the city, would be lit.
-We opted for a daytime ride, but we went back at night to admire the lights (and wished for another ticket).
+The only dilemma is whether to ride in the daytime when you can see more, or at night when the festive lights of the wheel and the city are lit.
+We opted for a daytime ride, but returned at night to admire the lights.

-The Capital Wheel is 180 feet tall, so it’s 42 climate-controlled gondolas offer an incredible view of the National Harbor area, across the Potomac to Virginia, and north to the DC monuments.
+The Capital Wheel is 180 feet tall, so it's 42 climate-controlled gondolas offer an incredible view.
+You can see the National Harbor area, across the Potomac to Virginia, and north to the DC monuments.
 We could easily pick out the Capitol Building and Washington Monument near the mall.
 Across the river, you have a nice view of Dyke Marsh and, closer to the bridge, the Jones Point Lighthouse (once the southernmost corner of DC).

-Our ride on the wheel was incredibly smooth as we made several rotations, even stopping at the top once while new guests were boarding.
+A ride on the wheel is incredibly smooth and you make several rotations.
 The enclosed cars and the smooth ride make the Capital Wheel a good option even for young children and those with a little fear of heights (like me).

 Tickets to the wheel are $11.25 for kids 3 to 11, $15 for adults, and $13.50 for folks over 60.
-If you’re feeling flush, you can rent the VIP carousel, with leather bucket seats and a glass floor, for $50 each.
-Some hotels offer stay and ride combo offers, so check when you book.
+If you're feeling flush, you can rent the VIP carousel, with leather bucket seats and a glass floor, for $50 each.
+Some National Harbor hotels offer stay and ride combo offers, so check when you book.